lambdaclass/lambdaworks/examples/merkle-tree-cli/README.md

 cargo run --release verify-proof <ROOT_PATH> <INDEX> <PROOF_PATH> <LEAF_PATH>
 ```

 The format of a root `txt` file is a simple text file which only containts the root as a hex string.
-Using the root that yields the merkle tree generated from the `sample_tree` provided, **`root.txt`** would look like this:
+Using the root that yields the merkle tree generated from the `sample_tree` provided, in this case **`sample_tree_root.txt`** would look like this:
 ```
 0xa3bbbb9eac9f79d18862b802ea79f87e75efc37d4f4af4464976784c14a851b69c09aa04b1e8a8d1eb9825b713dc6ca
 ```

 Likewise, the format of a leaf `txt` file is a simple text file which only contains the leaf as a hex string.
-Using the first element (index 0) of the provided `sample_tree.csv` as out leaf, **`leaf.txt`** would look like this:
+Using the first element (index 0) of the provided `sample_tree.csv` as out leaf, **`sample_tree_leaf_0.txt`** would look like this:
 ```
 0x12345
 ```